jetbridge/cdk-nextjs/docs/major-changes.md

 - Remove `BaseSiteEnvironmentOutputsInfo, BaseSiteReplaceProps` exports as not used anymore
 - Remove `compressionLevel` to simplify configuration.
 We use optimal for windows or max compression for unix
 - Remove `nodeEnv` because it can be configured through `environment` prop.
+- Remove `sharpLayerArn` because it's not used
+- Remove `projectRoot` because it's not used
+- Remove `NextjsBaseProps` to simplify props
+- Remove `projectRoot` as it's not being used
+- Remove `tempBuildDir` as it's not being used

 ## v3